raspberrypilearning/gbic-pair-programming-2/en/step_3.md

 You should now take some time to read through the [Units overview](ncce.io/R2iy6p) and lesson plans.
 We've also outlined some key tasks below to help you explore the resources.
 Allowing yourself time for preparation now will make it easier to incorporate the 'Pair Programming' teaching approach into your lessons when the project begins.

 Make a note of anything that you need to clarify.
-You can also get in touch with us if you have any queries before, during, or after the project, by emailing the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
+You can also get in touch with us if you have any queries before, during, or after the project by emailing the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).

 ## Programming preparation